-The University also hosts a chapter of Alpha Sigma Lambda, an honorary society that gives recognition to outstanding adult students.
-To be eligible for selection, a student must be at least 25 years of age and have taken at least twenty-four graded credits at Southern Wesleyan University.
-Members are selected annually from the top ten percent of those eligible based on the above criteria and who have attained at least a 3.2 GPA at SWU.
+The University hosts a chapter of Alpha Sigma Lambda, an honorary society that gives recognition to outstanding adult students.
+To be eligible for selection, a student must be at least 25 years of age and have taken at least 24 graded credits in a baccalaureate program at Southern Wesleyan University.
+Members are selected annually from the top 20 percent of those eligible based on the above criteria and who have attained at least a 3.2 cumulative collegiate GPA on all work attempted in college.